matthewdeaves/willow/README.md

 Login to Willow CMS at [http://localhost:8080/admin](http://localhost:8080/admin) with `admin@test.com` & `password` to start using the CMS on the development environment.

 ### Anthropic API Integration
-Willow integrate the Anthropic API for some nice features:
+Willow integrates the Anthropic API for some nice features:

 * Generation of image alternate text, keywords, nice file names and descriptions
 * Automatic moderation of comments
 * Generation of SEO related texts based on Article content
+* A lot more to come...

 To use these feautures go to the settings page [http://localhost:8080/admin/settings](http://localhost:8080/admin/settings) to add your API key and enable the AI features.